cetmix/cetmix-tower/cetmix_tower_aws/readme/USAGE.md

-Please check the official Boto3 Documentation https://boto3.amazonaws.com/v1/documentation/api/latest/index.html for the detailed information about the services and methods provided by the Boto3 library.
+Please check the [official Boto3 Documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) (https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for the detailed information about the services and methods provided by the Boto3 library.

 > **Disclaimer**: The following example demonstrates one of many possible commands you can create and run with this module.
 The boto3 library provides access to the full range of AWS services and methods - this is just a starting point to help you get familiar with the integration.

-**Example of Cetmix Tower Python Command to List EC2 Instances**
+## Example of Cetmix Tower Python Command to List EC2 Instances

-* **Navigate to Command Creation**
+### Navigate to Command Creation
 - Go to `Cetmix Tower > Commands > Commands`
-   - Create new command:

-* **Configure Command Settings**
+- Click the `Create` button

+### Configure Command Settings
 - Set a descriptive `Name` (e.g., "List AWS EC2 Instances")
 - Leave `Reference` blank to generate automatically (or set a custom reference)
-   - Select `Action`: "Run Python code"
+- Select `Action`: "Execute Python code"
 - Set `Access Level`: Choose appropriate level (e.g., "Manager")
+- Optional: Set `Default Path` if needed
 - Optional: Add `Tags` (e.g., "aws", "ec2") for better organization

-* **Write Python Code**
+### Add Required Variables
+- In the `Variables` tab, add the previously configured variable:
+  - `aws_region_name`

+### Add Required Secrets
+- In the `Secrets` field, add the previously configured secrets:
+  - `aws_access_key`
+  - `aws_secret_access_key`

+### Write Python Code
 - Go to the `Code` tab
 - Enter the following Python code:

     ```python
     # List EC2 instances using boto3